 “My relationship with the ex-combatants has improved because of farming together, when you go in the field and you laugh, you get to know how to talk to others and resolve disputes.”

-GRG supports groups to develop a range of livelihood projects to improve their household income and food security, and promote reconciliation and reintegration by providing the training and the start-up materials for the groups to succeed.
-In order for groups to become economic drivers in their community, GRG links them to agro-business companies, enabling individuals within the community become role models and build sustainable market access.
+GRG supports groups in developing a range of livelihood projects to improve their household income and food security and promote reconciliation and reintegration by providing the training and the start-up materials for the groups to succeed.
+In order for groups to become economic drivers in their community, GRG links them to agro-business companies, enabling individuals within the community to become role models and build sustainable market access.

-As groups work together, they establish new patterns of interaction, while rebuilding trust and partnering for community prosperity.
-Instead of seeing other members as the rebel who helped to abduct my child, or the former camp neighbor who quarrelled over relief supplies, members are able to build new relationships of this is my brother or my sister who helps in planting and weeding, or this is my neighbor and we save our money together so we can both send our children to school.
+As groups work together, they establish new patterns of interaction while rebuilding trust and partnering for community prosperity.
+Instead of seeing other members as the rebel who helped to abduct my child or the former camp neighbor who quarreled over relief supplies, members are able to build new relationships and see these as my brother or my sister who helps in planting and weeding, or as my neighbor with whom we save our money so we can both send our children to school.

 In Uganda, livestock are an important source of wealth for communities.
 GRG-sponsored groups received animal husbandry training to support them to raise and care for livestock in 2013 and 2014.
 Each group was given 7-8 animals to start their herd and trained on how to care for them.
 By the end of 2014, 54 new baby animals had already been born!

 GRG provides extensive training to our groups in planting techniques, organic fertilizer and pest control and post-harvest handling.
 Forgiveness and reconciliation occur when people work together hand in hand.
 Working in the garden they come to see each other as colleagues rather than returnees or other stigmatized categories.